jonvwolf/QuickSubtitleTranslator/README.md

 ### Optional
-`askForRetry`: If enabled, it will wait for input if http/service fails before continuing
+`ask-for-retry`: If enabled, it will wait for input if http/service fails before continuing `char-limit`: It will stop processing files if it reaches the character limit (helpful if you don't want to go over a certain limit)

+**Note:** Characters are counted with `new StringInfo(str).LengthInTextElements`

 # Supported files
 - srt (SubRip)